JuniorMontilla/listofcompaniesrd/README.md

 listofcompaniesrd
 =================

-script to extract a list of registered companies in http://www.camarasantodomingo.do/red-empresarial/busqueda
+script for extract a list of registered companies in http://www.camarasantodomingo.do/red-empresarial/busqueda

 **use:**

-python  listofcompanies.py advanced
+python  listofcompanies.py